Ai-Swat/sigma-eclipse-llm/README.md

 </div>

+## 🌐 Part of Sigma Eclipse Ecosystem

+This application is a core component of the **Sigma Eclipse** project — a privacy-focused AI ecosystem.
+It works seamlessly with:

+- **[Sigma Browser](https://www.sigmabrowser.com/)** — A privacy-first browser with built-in AI capabilities
+- **[Sigma Eclipse Extension](https://github.com/Ai-Swat/sigma-eclipse-extension)** — Browser extension that connects to this local LLM server

+Together, these components provide a complete solution for running AI locally while browsing the web, ensuring your data stays on your machine.

-## 🚀 What is Sigma Eclipse?
+## 🚀 What is Sigma Eclipse LLM?

-Sigma Eclipse is a lightweight desktop application that lets you run large language models (LLMs) locally on your machine.
+Sigma Eclipse LLM is a lightweight desktop application that lets you run large language models (LLMs) locally on your machine.
 No API keys, no subscriptions, no data leaving your computer — just pure, private AI at your fingertips.

-Built with [Tauri](https://tauri.app/) and powered by [llama.cpp](https://github.com/ggerganov/llama.cpp), Sigma Eclipse combines native performance with a beautiful, intuitive interface.
+Built with [Tauri](https://tauri.app/) and powered by [llama.cpp](https://github.com/ggerganov/llama.cpp), Sigma Eclipse LLM combines native performance with a beautiful, intuitive interface.

 ## ✨ Features